nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ### Combined presentations

-Relying on the presentation flows described above and also the requirements defined for the wallet in ARF Annex 2 section A.2.3.18 Topic 18[^arf_annex2], the PSP' may combine the request for an A2Pay' with additional attributes that may reside in the wallet.
+Relying on the presentation flows described above and also the requirements defined for the wallet in ARF Annex 2 section A.2.3.18 Topic 18[^arf_annex2], a PSP may combine the request for an A2Pay' with additional attributes that may reside in the wallet.
 Therby they can leverage the additional information to build more advanced use-case like combining payment with proof of age e.g..

 ### Screenflow